nectra-xyz/nectra-core/README.md

 Nectra is a decentralized borrowing protocol allowing users to borrow nUSD (Nectra USD) against [Citrea](https://citrea.xyz) BTC (cBTC).

-The nUSD token is a USD soft-pegged stablecoin over-collateralized with cBTC deposits.
+The nUSD token is a soft-pegged USD stablecoin, over-collateralized with cBTC deposits.
 The Bitcoin collateral supports the floor price of the stablecoin through the ability to redeem nUSD for \$1 equivalent of cBTC directly.
 Protocol arbitrage enforces a ceiling on the nUSD price.

 When creating a loan, termed a "position", users select their preferred annual interest rate.
 The position's interest rate determines whether it is redeemed against during a redemption, with positions paying a lower interest rate being redeemed first.